ToshioCP/Gtk4-tutorial/src/sec10.src.md

 ## Functions and Classes

-In Gtk, all objects derived from GObject have class and instance.
+In Gtk, all objects derived from GObject have class and instance (except abstract object).
 Instance is memories which has a structure defined by C structure declaration as I mentioned in the previous two subsections.
 Each object can have more than one instance.
 Those instances have the same structure.